Mid-Year Climbing Safety Standards Updates

 • One or more Transport Canada approved throw bags or 15m buoyant heaving line with float.

-• Water Safety Supervisors/lifeguards must have a P.F.D. or lifejacket in hand.
+• Water Safety Supervisors/Lifeguards must have a P.F.D. or lifejacket in hand.

 • A first-aid kit must be easily accessible for the duration of the swimming activities.